Edgar Aetheling was born in Hungary to Edward the Exile

 1068 (Late Spring)

-Edgar returned to Scotland but then received an offer of support from the King of France so decided to go to France.
-Unfortunately he was shipwrecked and had to return to Scotland.
+Edgar returned to Scotland but then received an offer of support from the King of France.
+He set sail bound for France but was shipwrecked and had to return to Scotland.

-Malcolm of Scotland persuaded Edgar to make peace with William and give up all desire to reclaim the throne
+Malcolm of Scotland persuaded Edgar to make peace with William and give up his claim to the English throne.

-Edgar was unhappy as a subject of the new English King and so, with William’s permission left England with a party of Knights to seek his fortune in Italy.
+Edgar was not happy being a subject of William.
+With William’s permission he left England with a party of knights to seek his fortune in Italy.

 Following the death of William I, Edgar returned to France where he supported William’s eldest son Robert Curthose

-William II and his supporters defeated Robert Curthose and his supporters.
-A truce was reached and Edgar returned to England
+William II and his supporters defeated Robert Curthose and his supporters in Normandy.
+A truce was reached between the brothers and Edgar returned to England.

-Edgar went to Scotland on William II’s behalf to negotiate terms of the 1091 settlement
+Edgar Aetheling went to Scotland on William II’s behalf to negotiate the terms of a settlement between the two countries.

 1093 (13th November)

-Malcolm Canmore, King of Scotland and his son, Edward were killed at the Battle of Alnwick.
+Malcolm Canmore, King of Scotland and his son, Edward were killed during this battle between Scotland and England.

 1093 (after 13th November)

-Edgar gave support to Malcolm Canmore’s son Duncan who had been held captive by William I to retake the Scottish throne.
-Unfortunately Duncan was killed.
+Malcolm Canmore’s son Duncan who had been held captive by William I tried to retake the Scottish throne.
+Edgar supported Duncan’s claim but unfortunately Duncan was killed.

-Edgar returned to Scotland, this time in support of his nephew, Edgar, who was now of age and attempting to overthrown Donald and take the throne of Scotland.
-Donald was removed and Edgar became King of Scotland.
+Edgar returned to Scotland, this time in support of his nephew, Edgar.
+Edgar had come of age and successfully overthrew Donald and became King of Scotland.

 1100 (11th November)